 Must be adaptable, with the ability to maintain composure in difficult situations.

-Must be able to work split shifts and weekends as needed
+Must be able to work split shifts and weekends as needed.

-Maintain composure under difficult circumstances and adaptable.
+Maintain composure under difficult circumstances and be adaptable.

 Must be able to evaluate issues and situations and use logic to determine appropriate solutions.